minjee-kim/nhanesGraph/README.md

 ## Installation

-You can install the development version of nhanesGraphR from [GitHub](https://github.com/) with:
+You can install the development version of nhanesGraph from [GitHub](https://github.com/) with:

 ``` r